 42% of people in the Nordics and Benelux that shopped online this year experienced pain points, as opposed to 31.5% and 26.5% in 2020 and 2019 respectively (Sweden and the Netherlands only).
 The main online pain points include ‘not being able to make a purchase without registration or log-in’, ‘product unavailable’, and ‘product reviews hard to find’.
 From the offline pain points it becomes clear that in-store experiences were impacted by staff shortages across the region: ‘long queues’, ‘no consultancy in store’, and ‘couldn’t find the product’ were mentioned most frequently in the survey.

 Retail tip: Run customer surveys, invest in customer service and chatbots, and check comments on your social channels to identify the pain points your customers are experiencing.
 Then work with your UX and store management teams to address them.

 During lockdown, many people were encouraged to stop living life on autopilot and think more consciously about their decisions.
 This is reflected in the growing share of people saying they take at least one of the below criteria into account when making a purchase.
 For example, in both Sweden and the Netherlands, this number grew by 8% this year (from 47% and 55% to 65% and 62% respectively).

 Retail tip: Put customer values at the heart of your marketing.
 Consumers expect brands to take a stance on sustainability and social issues; clearly communicating and visibly living up to your values will help build a deeper connection with your audience.

 Join Holiday Excellence Week

 If you’re a retailer, chances are you’re in full peak period preparation mode right now — and our annual Holiday Excellence Week is here to help.
-Tune in every day between 13-17 September to give your seasonal campaigns that extra boost to help you win this holiday season.
+Watch all sessions on demand to give your seasonal campaigns that extra boost to help you win this holiday season.